stg-tud/ungoml/README.md

   -o OUTPUT, --output OUTPUT
                         Output path
   -v VISUALIZER_ARGS, --visualizer-args VISUALIZER_ARGS
-                        Arguments for the visualizer -d, --debug
+                        Arguments for the visualizer as a string, use of input argument is not recommended -d, --debug           Verbose mode
 ```

 The visualizer args should be given in quotes and will then be passed in the container.
 Note that the output should be in the mounted output directory, because the run.py script mounts only that directory to the host files system.